 Gently place the cut fabric on top of the placement stitch.
 Make sure all the placement stitch lines are covered.
 If you think the fabric will slip around, you can add a little spray adhesive to adhere it better or go ahead and iron it on if it’s already cut to shape.

 4. Embroider the Tacking Stitch

-Next, use the tacking stitch to create the cutting line and secure fabric in place.
+Next, use the tackdown stitch to create the cutting line and secure fabric in place.
 Sometimes this will be a running stitch or zigzag stitch.
 If it’s a straight stitch, sometimes the designer will also follow up with a zigzag.
 So, just check your design.